 One way to think about the level of care requirements would be that, without assistance, the applicant would otherwise require nursing home level care.
 A professional assessment is required during the application process to validate this assumption.

 For those unsure if their loved one meets this functional requirement, one can examine the level of assistance needed to manage his / her activities of daily living (ADLs).
-Hands on assistance required to manage 3 or more ADLs, such as bathing, toileting, and eating will typically make an individual functionally eligible for Medicaid.
-Alternatively, a cognitive impairment, such as advanced dementia (or Alzheimer's), which requires 24/7 monitoring, will also normally qualify a candidate.
+Hands on assistance required to manage 3 or more ADLs, such as bathing, toileting, and eating, will typically make an individual functionally eligible for Medicaid.
+Alternatively, a behavioral or cognitive impairment, such as advanced dementia (or Alzheimer’s), which requires 24/7 monitoring, plus the need for assistance with 2 ADLs will also normally qualify a candidate.

 Services from the Community First Choice program include:

-Program participants can also receive assistance from other CT Medicaid programs, such as CHCPE, provided those services are not redundant with those offered under CFC.
+Program participants can also receive assistance from other Connecticut Medicaid programs, such as CHCPE, provided those services are not redundant with those offered under CFC.

-One can apply online for Community First Choice but those who are not already enrolled in Medicaid may find the process confusing.
-Alternatively, one can apply through their CT Department of Social Services field office.
+For more information about CFC, one can call 1-888-992-8637.
+One can apply online for Community First Choice, but those who are not already enrolled in Medicaid may find the process confusing.
+Alternatively, one can apply through their Connecticut Department of Social Services field office.
 A list of those offices is available here.
 Candidates should expect the application review to take upwards of 60 days.
-In addition, they should be prepared to share both their personal financial data, as well as receive a professional medical assessment.
+In addition, they should be prepared to share their personal financial data, as well as receive a professional medical assessment.

 Some limited additional information about CFC is available on the state of Connecticut webpage.